symfony/symfony-docs/components/css_selector.rst

 Many developers -- particularly web developers -- are more comfortable using CSS selectors to find elements.
-As well as working in stylesheets, CSS selectors are used in JavaScript with the ``querySelectorAll()`` function and in popular JavaScript libraries such as jQuery, Prototype and MooTools.
+As well as working in stylesheets, CSS selectors are used in JavaScript with the ``querySelectorAll()`` function and in popular JavaScript libraries such as jQuery.

 CSS selectors are less powerful than XPath, but far easier to write, read and understand.
 Since they are less powerful, almost all CSS selectors can